Transia-RnD/thehub/README.md

 ## Create new ammendment or sidechain in the hub

-1. Clone this repository
+1. Fork this repository
-2. Copy the template directory in `template`.
+2. Copy the template directory in `template` and paste the dir into either amendments or sidechains.
 3. Rename the directory to match the rippled branch name EXACTLY. ie. `hooks` -> `hooks`.
 4. Configure your `rippled.cfg` file to include the amendment.
 5. Create a pull request.
 Include the rippled branch and repository if different than XRPLF/rippled.